mjbots/moteus/docs/reference.md

   acceleration limits.
 Prefer to instead command the desired position directly with a target velocity of 0.0, or secondarily, disable acceleration and velocity limits.
+* 45 - *timing violation* - internal checks are enabled, and the
+  controller violated an internal timing constraint
+* 46 - *bemf feedforward no accel* - `servo.bemf_feedforward` is
+  configured, but no acceleration limit was specified.
+If you *really* know what you are doing, you can disable this with `servo.bemf_feedforward_override`.

 The full list can be found at: [fw/error.h](../fw/error.h#L25)